 - I. Check with your classroom teacher - 2.
-Send email to tech support: mmurren@clarkson.esu7.org - 3.
-See Mr. Murren if the first two can't or don't get it resolved. - Mr. Murren will respond to the request within 24 hours during the school week and 48 hours over the weekend.
+Send email to tech support: jtrotter@clarkson.esu7.org - 3.
+See Mr. Trotter if the first two can't or don't get it resolved. - Mr. Trotter will respond to the request within 24 hours during the school week and 48 hours over the weekend.